shlbatra/UTAustin_GL_ML_Code/FoundationsofAIML/README.md

-### The Session comprised of the following topics -
+### The Sessions comprised of the following topics -

 - Python Basic Commands
 - Python Advanced Commands